Meet Our Team

 At the end of their RDA working life our horses and ponies are returned to their previous owners or retired to pasture.

-Although she is our most senior horse, Honey still has the sass of a young pony.
+Although she is our most senior horse (she turned 30 in 2022), Honey still has the sass of a young pony.
 Through her years of service, she has brought unlimited smiles and joy to all.
 Honey is perfect for our Hippotherapy program and a V.I.P.
 (Very Important Pony).

 Cheeky Chips is Mr Personality and will make sure you are paying attention.
 He loves a good chest scratch and cuddles.
 He has a very dainty trot and is a great all-rounder, even in his current semi-retirement.